GMOD/jbconnect/docs/hooks.rst

 Developing JBrowse Plugins Under the Framework
 ----------------------------------------------

-Refer to 'Writing JBrowse Plugins (https://jbrowse.org/docs/plugins.html)'_ for more information.
+Refer to `Writing JBrowse Plugins <https://jbrowse.org/docs/plugins.html>`_ for more information.

 Client-side plugins in plugins directory are copied to the target JBrowse plugins directories upon ``sails lift``.